arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • First time offender; The jail sentence of a first-time offender is at least twenty four hours and at most one year.
 Alternatively, the court may decide to impose public service in place of jail time.
 A first time offender may be fined $150, but not more than $1,000, including a $300 court cost.
 Such an offender gets a license suspension for six months or a restricted license for the suspension period.

 • Second-time offender; The jail time is between 7 days and one year jail time or public service in place of the jail time.
-A second-time offender will be made to pay at least $400 but not more than $3,000.
+A second-time offender may pay at least $400 but not more than $3,000.
 A 24 months license suspension is inevitably followed by installing the (IID) restricted license for the suspension period.

 How Long Does a DUI Stay on Your Record in Arkansas?